JuneJe0n/TermDeposit/README.md

 - Implemented a custom SMOTE-based ensemble approach
 - Improved performance using class-weighted learning and threshold optimization

-Ultimately, we built a model that balances precision and recall effectively, achieving strong performance on imbalanced data.
+Ultimately, we built a model that balances precision and recall effectively, achieving strong performance on imbalanced data.  <br>
-Additionally, we 🏆 achieved the **highest F1-score in class**.🏆
+And we 🏆 achieved the **highest F1-score in class**.🏆